UEFA Euro 2004: Summary

-Defending champions France scored twice in stoppage time to go from 1–0 down to beat England 2–1.
+In Group B, defending champions France scored twice in stoppage time to go from 1–0 down to beat England 2–1.
 Zinedine Zidane scored both goals; the second from the penalty spot.
 England's other two games were memorable for the performances of their young star Wayne Rooney.
 Only 18 at the time, Rooney's goal-scoring ability proved instrumental in victories over Switzerland (3–0) and Croatia (4–2).
 France and England qualified from the group as winners and runners-up respectively.

 Group C featured a three-way tie between Sweden, Denmark and Italy.
 All matches between the three sides had ended in draws and all three had beaten Bulgaria.
 Italy were ultimately eliminated on the number of goals scored after Sweden and Denmark drew 2–2 and qualified as group winners and runners-up.
 The Italians accused Sweden and Denmark of fixing their match, as both sides knew that a 2–2 result would advance them both over Italy, but UEFA dismissed the complaint.

-The Czech Republic won Group D as the only team to win all three of their group matches.
+The Czech Republic, a golden generation team at the time, won Group D as the only team to win all three of their group matches.
 They defeated Latvia 2–1, the Netherlands 3–2, and Germany 2–1.
 It was another disappointing European campaign for the Germans, who failed to advance from the group stage for the second consecutive time.
 The Netherlands claimed a quarter-final berth as runners-up.